 Having to constantly gaze at the monitor makes us uncomfortable and tired.
-Fatigue induced by video conferencing platforms ties closely to how we process information virtually.
+Fatigue induced by video conferencing platforms ties closely to how we process information in virtual meetings.

 For example, the only way for you to show that you’re paying attention during a video call is to look at the screen (and not even the camera).

 Whereas in real life, we’re never so static or up close (within 3 feet of your colleague’s face on the screen) to the people we’re interacting with.

 - Direct Mutual Gaze